femiaros/lendsqr-fe-test/README.md

 App comprises of 4 pages

-- Login Page : sign in with valid email and any password of choice
+- Login Page : Sign in with a valid email and any password of choice (JS validation)

-- Dashboard : App user is directed to the dashboard providing required authentication info
+- Dashboard Page: After providing required authentication info on **Login page**, the user is directed to the **dashboard**.
+User credentials are saved in a Auth State, and an admin role is issued to any user after a successful login.
+This admin-level-role allows a logged-in user, access all the pages of this mini app.

-  - Dashboard page displays the returned api users dummy informations
+  - Dashboard page displays the returned api dummy users informations.
-  - Dashboard page also enables the mutating of the returned data
+  - Dashboard page also provides the functionality that enables the mutating of the returned data.

-- User Details Page : Displays detailed info of user in the dummy users api
+- User Details Page : Displays detailed info of a particular dummy user returned from the api.

 - Page not found : To catch routes not existing in application